aws/amazon-freertos/doc/guidance.md

 - download and install Doxygen
 - install graphviz
 	- on mac, run "brew install graphviz"
-- goto the root directory of "amazon-freertos-staging" (this will be referenced as $ROOT_AFR_DIR)
+- goto the root directory of "amazon-freertos" (this will be referenced as $ROOT_AFR_DIR)
 	- cd $ROOT_AFR_DIR
 - run Doxygen command to generate the documents
 	- doxygen doc/config/main